ThomasGysemans/Ganko/README.md

 ## How to use

 This project is still under heavy development.
-As it is now, you can create components as `.templ` files, read them, save them and use them with customisable props and event bindings.
+As it is now, you can create components as `.templ` files, read them, save them and use them with customizable props and event bindings.

 A template looks like this: